TABLE OF CONTENTS

 NVIDIA A100 GPUs On-Demand

 Llama 3.1 is the latest model in Meta's successful Llama series with enhanced performance, improved context understanding and better-nuanced language generation capabilities.
-One of the most significant improvements in Llama 3.1 is the extended context length of 128K tokens, a massive increase from the 8K tokens in the previous Llama 3 model.
+One of the most significant improvements in Llama 3.1 size is the extended context length of 128K tokens, a massive increase from the Llama 3.18b context length.
 With approximately 70 billion parameters, Llama 3.1 can be easily deployed on high-end NVIDIA GPUs.
-Read this guide to learn how to deploy on Hyperstack.
+Read this guide to learn how to deploy on Hyperstack along with Llama 3.1 requirements.

 Why Deploy on Hyperstack?